 We find elastoresistivities $(1/\rho_{zz})d\rho_{zz}/d\varepsilon_{zz}$, obtained with a linear fit over the range $-0.5 < \sigma_{zz} < 0$~GPa, of 37 and 32 for samples 1 and 4, respectively.
 Sample 4 was compressed to $-1.7$~GPa, and its resistivity does not show any major deviation from linearity over this range.
 There is some scatter in the data at large compression, which may be a consequence of cracking in the electrical contacts--- we show below that the sample deformation was almost certainly elastic.

+We now show the effects of interlayer compression on the superconductivity.
 In Fig.~\ref{fig:temp_sweeps} we show the dependence of $T_\text{c}$ measured through susceptibility on $c$-axis stress, for all four samples.
 Panels (a--c) show the actual transitions --- the mutual inductance $M$ of the sense coils versus temperature --- for samples 2--4.
 To check that sample deformation remained elastic, we repeatedly cycled the stress to confirm that the form of the $M(T)$ curves remained unchanged; see the Appendix for examples.
 For samples 3 and 4, the transition remained narrow as stress was applied, indicating high stress homogeneity.
 For sample 2, there was a tail on the high-temperature side of the transition, that was stronger at higher compressions.
 We attribute it to in-plane strain, possibly originating in the fact that sample 2 was not as well aligned as samples 3 and 4.